EugenMayer/docker_registry_cli/README.md

 `
 docker login <yourdomain>
 `
-This creates a `~/.docker/config.json` with your credentials in that file (just base64 decoded, NOT encrypted).
-This also lets you push/pull from/to your registry from now on.
+This creates a `~/.docker/config.json`.
+From docker 1.11 it will be automatically using the [credential helper](http://www.projectatomic.io/blog/2016/03/docker-credentials-store/):

+**In any way you should always use the credential helper, see [here](https://docs.docker.com/engine/reference/commandline/login/)**

-**Be aware, unless you use a credentials helper, you user/password is saved plain-text this way**
+Be aware, unless you use a credentials helper, your user/password is saved **plain-text!**

-I plan to support the new docker credential helpers though

-2. (skip this if you used install.sh)
+Alternatively (not recommended):
+Provide user and password on each cli call

+2. optionally, define a default domain
 `
 echo "domain: <yourdomain>\n" > ~/.docker_registry.yml
 `
 This defines the default domain to query for

-Alternatively (not recommended):
-Enter your user: and password: into the configuration file listed above
+# Advanced

-3. Deleting images
+Deleting images

-If you want to delete images, be sure to enable storage->delete->true in your registry config.yml, see https://github.com/docker/distribution/blob/master/docs/configuration.md
+If you want to delete images, be sure to enable storage->delete->true in your registry-installation config.yml, see https://github.com/docker/distribution/blob/master/docs/configuration.md

 # Limitations#
-- **not supporting credential helpers yet for basic-auth**
 - HTTPS only (i consider HTTP to be a bug)
-- API v2 only

 # Contribute#
-You want better or new commands like deleting images, containers, layers .. well, why dont you do so and create a pull-request :)
+Happy to merge in pull requests!